 You can also “freeze your card” in case you misplace it or are not using it for a while…

 - Checking Account Features

 While SoFi Money is technically a cash management or brokerage account, it offers checking features through a partnership with Wilmington Savings Bank.
 You can request checks, set up direct deposit, ACH transfers or wire transfers.
 You also have FDIC insurance, but it starts after the money arrives at the partner bank!

-Bottomline: The combination of no fees, ATM reimbursements, high interest rates and modern app features make this a very attractive offering.
+Bottomline: The combination of no fees, ATM reimbursements, checking interest rates and modern app features make this a very attractive offering.
 The target audience might be millenials, fresh out of college, but it is a great account for all ages and the combination of features makes it a great, secondary account for international travelers: The lack of FX fees and ATM fee reimbursement and can safe you a lot of money on your vacation.

 If you are signing up through one of my referral links, you can earn the sign-up bonus at the no cost to you.
 I may receive a referral bonus, too – thank you for supporting the blog!